Kardashian West assailants still at large after France heist | Arts & Entertainment | Journal Gazette

 Associated Press

-PARIS — French police today continued hunting for five people suspected of assaulting Kim Kardashian West in a private Paris residence before robbing her of more than $10 million worth of jewelry.
+PARIS – French police on Tuesday continued hunting for five people suspected of assaulting Kim Kardashian West in a private Paris residence before robbing her of more than $10 million worth of jewelry.

-Paris police said they were analyzing footage from surveillance cameras to try and identify the assailants, who wore fake police emblems on their jackets.
+Paris police said they were analyzing footage from surveillance cameras to try to identify the assailants, who wore fake police emblems on their jackets.

 After forcing their way into the American celebrity's apartment in the chic eighth district, the robbers held her up at gunpoint and locked her in a bathroom before escaping on bicycles in the early hours of Monday.
-They stole a jewelry box containing valuables worth 6 million euros ($6.7 million) as well as a ring worth 4 million euros.
+They stole a jewelry box containing items worth $6.7 million as well as a ring worth 4 million euros.

 Kardashian West, who was in the French capital to attend fashion week shows, returned to the U.S. Monday